Xiamen: Belief in Fude Zhengshen

 Belief in Fude Zhengshen (福德正神信仰文化) is the belief in the God of Earth.
 In Chinese folk religion, the Earth Deity is also regarded as God of Wealth and Prosperity, because people believe that "land can bestowed wealth" (有土斯有財).

 Every year, the second day of the second month and the fifteenth day of eighth month on the Chinese lunar calendar are regarded the birthday of the Earth Deity.
 Every 16th day of the 12th month of the lunar calendar is the sacrifice day of the "year-end dinner".
 Folk activities include the ceremony to light the first incense to invite the ruler of heaven, holding the sacrifice ceremony, sending stoves, and offering incenses to Buddha.
 Among these activities, meeting the deities, dancing performances, and opera performed to show gratitude for gods are all cultural events.

 Media

 Xiamen is served by Xiamen Media Group, which broadcasts news and entertainment such as movies and television series by AM/FM radio, close circuit television, and satellite television.
 Media in Xiamen were temporarily blocked by the Government in June 2007 when about 10,000 people participated in protests against the building of a paraxylene factory by Tenglong Aromatic PX (Xiamen) Co.
 Ltd., which is owned by Taiwanese businessman Chen Yu-hao.
 The incident, however, was solved smoothly later that year.

 Colleges and universities

+Xiamen is one of the top 40 cities in the world by scientific research as tracked by the Nature Index.